 I was really confused when I loaded the @BritishEcolSoc website today until I realised it had a lovely redesign!

 — Shaun Keegan (@SP_Keegan) June 23, 2016

 — Christopher Cesar (@chriscesar) July 8, 2016

-We liked: working with the internal comms team to empathise with their needs and pain points, and then to balance these with their end user’s needs.
+We liked: working with the internal comms team to empathise their needs and pain points and balance these with their end user’s needs.